ABORIGINES AND MODERN COLONIALISM

 In the north of Australia, until around 1975, Aboriginal children routinely learned the language of their mother.
 By age 9 or 10 they began to learn the language of their father.
 In the ensuing years they became proficient in other local languages.
 As testament to endemic intelligence, by adulthood English was a fourth, fifth or even seventh language.

 Up until the mid 1970s, it was not unusual to encounter older indigenous Australians who were also fluent in Japanese and Indonesian.
 Manifestly, Aboriginal linguistic ability is not the issue yet, in stark contrast, few Anglo-Keltic Australians are able to speak a second language.
 Moreover, few speak their own language with the proficiency that was common a century ago (ie compare today's average vocabulary with that used in the 1880s Pickwick Papers).

-The logic is undeniable, that in these rural parts of northern Australia, where Aborigines outnumber other Australians forty to one, it is clearly incumbent on purported consultation experts to defer to the majority means of communication.
+The logic is undeniable, that in these rural parts of northern Australia, where Aborigines outnumber other Australians forty to one, it is clearly the responsibility of government to defer to the majority means of communication.

 As always, bureaucrats seek effort-minimising compromise, even when this is clearly counter-productive, and more especially so with the officially recognised compromise language pidgin.

 From adults, and even in some schools, but mostly from out and about, children pick up pidgin, which is essentially Aboriginalised English combined with an average of one Aboriginal language derivative per 17 English-derived words (ref Dept Com Dev Bamyili/Burunga files, 1979).